taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Pippa: **"*The worst?!*"**

 Asoka: **"*Then think about how you would get what you want even if you had the worst luck, and shout in your head, 'I don't care if the worst happens!
-I can handle it!'*"**
+I can handle it!!'*"**

 ### Page 5